RamikaAnusara/Music-Bot/README.md

 # Credits
 #Tomato#6966

-> If consider using this Bot, make sure to credit me!
+> If consider using this Bot, make sure to credit Tomato#6966!